How to Start a Convenience Store: A Comprehensive Guide

 Starting wages are often a recruitment driver.
 However, you can use tools like upselling incentives to provide a financial incentive for cashiers.
 This can help you improve retention and reward high-performing staff.

-In FTx POS, for example, you can add upselling prompts to your checkout screens.
+With FTx POS, for example, you can add upselling prompts to your checkout screens.
 These prompts include scripts for cashiers, and they can log “wins” or “losses” during checkout.
 For example, if a customer checked out with a single beverage, the prompt might say, “You can save $1.99 if you add another beverage.”

 convenience store POS system